MosleyJD65109/Kickstarter_analysis/README.md

 ### Purpose

+The purpose of the analysis was to examine the relationship between to sets of data.
+The first analysis looks at outcomes compared to the launch dates.
+The second analysis looks at outcomes based on goals.
+By graphing both sets of data we are able to visualize and interpret the data to fully understand the relationships between the two if any.

 ##  Analysis and Challenges:

 ### Analysis of Outcomes Based on Launch Date

+Here the graph shows the Outcome data over a 12 month range.
+It breaks the data sets into failures, successes, and cancellations.
+The graph also shows how each rate changes from month to month.
+You can see how the success data trends in a similar way with the failures.
+This seems logical because the summation of the two sets equals the total of of the data.

 <img width="240" alt="Theater_Outcomes_vs_Launch" src="https://user-images.githubusercontent.com/104540261/171261171-a850ab48-5319-4909-a642-cd4666a06519.png">

 ### Analysis of Outcomes Based on Goals

+Here the graph shows the Outcome data compared to a range of goals.
+It breaks the data sets into failures, successes, and cancellations.
+The graph also shows how each rate changes from a range of goals.
+You can see how the success data trends in an inverse manner compared to failures.
+This seems logical because as the goal's dollar amount becomes higher you sucess rate drops and you failure rate increase.

 <img width="636" alt="Outcomes_vs_Goals" src="https://user-images.githubusercontent.com/104540261/171261566-2cb90bd0-20ed-4bd8-bc22-12f7e27bc86d.png">